wp-plugins/offer-calc/readme.txt

 === Offer Calc ===
-Contributors: nofearinc, mpeshev
+Contributors: nofearinc
 Tags: offers, calculator
 Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 0.5
+Stable tag: 0.6
 License: GPLv2 or later

 Offer Calc is a simple plugin letting your site visitors to calculate your services at final cost.